WHAT IS AN OZONE SAUNA?

 - once the rash sets in reduce frequency, ozone concentration and/or length of time of the saunas, but do not stop entirely

 - apply a stream of hot and cold water to the itching skin for a few minutes each

 - apply any of the following:

-- previous stroke (this is for saunas in general, not exclusively ozone saunas)
+- Previous stroke (this is for saunas in general, not exclusively ozone saunas)

-- pregnancy (this is for saunas in general, not exclusively ozone saunas)
+- Pregnancy (this is for saunas in general, not exclusively ozone saunas)

-- transplanted organ (ozone is known to stimulate the immune system which could lead to a rejection of the foreign organ)
+- Transplanted organ (ozone is known to stimulate the immune system which could lead to a rejection of the foreign organ)

-- hyperthyroidism (light forms of hyperthyroidism are not a contraindication; more severe, untreated cases could be problematic.
+- Hyperthyroidism (light forms of hyperthyroidism are not a contraindication; more severe, untreated cases could be problematic.
 Ozone is known to stimulate hormone production, but also to be a hormone modulator.)

 Information provided is for informational purposes only and is not a substitute for professional medical advice.
-No health claims for these products have been evaluated by the United States Food and Drug Administration (FDA), nor has the FDA nor any other medical authority approved these products to diagnose, cure, or prevent disease.
-Since every person is unique, we highly recommend you to consult with your licensed health care practitioner about the use of ozone products in your particular situation.
+No health claims for these products or diagnostic tools have been evaluated by the United States Food and Drug Administration (FDA), nor has the FDA nor any other medical authority approved these products to diagnose, cure, or prevent disease.
 Neither The Power of Ozone nor the manufacturers of these items are responsible for the misuse of this equipment.
-It is highly advised to receive professional council from a licensed doctor before using Ozone Therapy on yourself.
+It is highly advised to receive professional council from a licensed doctor before using ozone therapy or any of the mentioned products or tests on yourself.